kaiidams/Kokoro-Speech-Dataset/README.md

 $ download.sh
 ```

-to download the audio files from archive.org and extract them.
+to download the metadata from the project page.
+Audio files from archive.org and extract them.
 Then run

 ```
 $ pip install torchaudio